Diagnostic Accreditation Program Certificates

 ASAP and Timed Collections

-Results will be available within 4 hours from the time the sample is received in the laboratory (if the test is offered at that facility).
+Results will be available within 4 hours from the time the sample is received in the lab (if the test is offered at that facility).
 Samples that require testing off-site cannot be offered on an ASAP basis.

 - ASAP Blood cultures will be drawn as soon as possible and preliminary results will be available within 48 hours.